 Has this ever happened to you when reading one of Kelly Gallagher’s books (or a book by another inspiring teacher-writer)?
 You read about a practice in his classroom, stare off into the distance, the look of epiphany on your face, and with a raised pointer finger you declare “I must start doing this today,” slam the book shut, and start typing up lesson plans.
 Now, let’s say you finish those lesson plans, does everything go smoothly in the classroom?

 For me, it’s hit and miss.
 Sometimes the lessons are clear, and I can start using them right away.
 But some, for me, are complete bombs.
-The failures usually go like this: I hit an obstacle I did not anticipate, I furiously flip the book to the spot where I had the epiphany in a desperate search for answers that aren’t there.
-Next, I panic, admit defeat, let the lesson die a quiet death, sulk, and then move on.
+The failures usually go like this: I hit an obstacle, I furiously flip the book to the spot where I had the epiphany in a desperate search for answers that aren’t there, panic, admit defeat, let the lesson die, sulk, move on.
 Continue reading “Kelly Gallagher’s Books Aren’t as User-Friendly as Teachers Think They Are”